athula/rag-curriculum-benchmark/README.md

-# rag-curriculum-benchmark
+# RAG Curriculum Benchmark

-RAG for Educational QA
+This project compares LLMs on curriculum-aligned tasks using RAG.